-As have been seen in recent years, there is no doubt on the fact that plastic pollution is a problem.
-The magnitude of the uncontrolled plastic pollution has been brought to attention not only by the media but also by the consumers themselves.
-In the last few years there has been a lot of drive to tackle the plastic pollution problem.
-This has given rise to ambitious initiatives such as Ocean Clean Up (among others), large corporations such as Adidas have incorporated new product design with the aim of either reusing plastic waste in their product design, while others such as Unilever have pledged to make all their packaging fully reusable, recyclable or compostable by 2030.
+As has been seen in recent years, there is no doubt on the fact that plastic pollution is a problem.
+The magnitude of uncontrolled plastic pollution has been brought to attention not only by the media but also by the consumers themselves.
+In the last few years, there has been a lot of drive to tackle the plastic pollution problem.
+This has given rise to ambitious initiatives such as Ocean Clean Up (among others), large corporations such as Adidas have incorporated new product designs with the aim of either reusing plastic waste in their product design, while others such as Unilever have pledged to make all their packaging fully reusable, recyclable or compostable by 2030.

 The Dutch situation

 In the Netherlands, in February of this year, the Plastic Pact was drawn by the Ministry of Infrastructure and Water Management.
 This pact consists of four objectives to be achieved by 2025.

 - The use of plastic must be reduced: 20% less plastic must be used in 2024 than in 2017.

 - All products and packaging must be made entirely from recyclable plastic.

 - Recycling must also be increased: at least 70% of the single-use plastic that ends up in the trash in the Netherlands must be recycled without quality deteriorating.